ci-compass/cicf/week07-architecture-and-archives/README.md

 The filter box takes a pattern and returns the pieces of the input that match.

 MeSH are subject headings curated by the National Library of Medicine.
-Lets look up this term:
+Let's look up this term:

     https://www.ncbi.nlm.nih.gov/mesh/

 Search for `D009032`.
-This lets us share topic headings with others and we can all agree on what they mean.
+This let's us share topic headings with others and we can all agree on what they mean.
 We can also agree on the codes used to represent each topic.

 Vocabularies like MeSH are very useful, but each takes effort to develop and there all have a defined scope.